 Market manipulation is defined as the creation of false, misleading prices of security by putting a nose in the day-to-day operation of the market.
 In India, there is a lot of stock manipulation that is taking place every day.

-The activities are undertaken by an individual or company that are carried on in a dishonest or illegal way and are designed to provide an undue advantage to the perpetrating individual or company.
+The activities undertaken by an individual or company are carried on in a dishonest or illegal way and are designed to provide an undue advantage to the perpetrating individual or company.
 CorporateFrauds are very difficult to prevent and catch.

 Who are the Economic Offenders and How do they commit crimes?

 Most of the economic offenders introduce themselves as trustworthy agents and few other offenders used the well-established name of their family members.
-The offenders can commit the offense in different ways by introducing new schemes in the market and forcing the people to invest in the company’s shares, securities at large.
+The offenders can commit the offense in different ways by introducing new schemes in the market and forcing the people to invest in the company’s shares, and securities at large.
 Basically, money becomes an integral part of each and every citizen, they get fooled by taking up the new schemes.

 What is the Impact of Economic Offenses on the Economy?

 Economic offenses affect the nation at large in various ways.
 Moreover, it leads to uneven distribution of available resources, the creation of a parallel economy, high inflation, etc.